whosonfirst/go-whosonfirst-readwrite-github/README.md

 	"time"
 )

-// really this should function be part of the go-whosonfirst-export package
+// really this function should be part of the go-whosonfirst-export package
-// but this will do for the purpose of an example...
+// but for the purposes of example code it will do...

 func deprecate(fh io.ReadCloser) (io.ReadCloser, error) {